Cultural Excursions and Travel

 See the hotel’s website here: http://www.sobobade.com/?page_id=278

 Saint-Louis, Senegal’s former French colonial capitol, hosts a huge jazz festival on a bi-annual basis (which lines up with our bi-annual program).
-A long weekend is spent in the city, several hours north of Dakar, and it is full of music, food, and markets, as there is always an art show that accompanies the festival.
+A long weekend is usually spent in the city, several hours north of Dakar, and it is full of music, food, and markets, as there is always an art show that accompanies the festival.
 This has been a favorite trip among many of the returned students.

 The jazz festival’s official website: http://www.saintlouisjazz.org